wp-plugins/wp-photo-album-plus/readme.txt

 * The Big Browse Buttons are transparent.
 IE 6 does not know about transparency.
 Therefor the slidshow will not display properly in IE6 with BBB's enabled.
 * The plugin My Live Signature completely destroys the display from wppa+ and alse damages other filters.
 DO NOT INSTALL My Live Signature!
+* The theme Moses from Churchthemer.com uses jQuery in unsafe mode.
+This conflicts with prototype.
+Therefor you can NOT use WPPA+ embedded lightbox.

 == About and Credits ==